Q: What is the Voluntary Human Extinction Movement?

 We're really vehement.

-Many see humor in The Movement and think we can't be serious about voluntary human extinction, but in spite of the seriousness of both situation and movement, there's room for humor.
-In fact, without humor, Earth's condition gets unbearably depressing -- a little levity eases the gravity.
+Many see humor in The Movement and think we can’t be serious about voluntary human extinction, but in spite of the seriousness of both situation and movement, there’s room for humor.
+In fact, without humor, Earth’s condition gets unbearably depressing—a little levity eases the gravity.

-Besides, returning Earth to its natural splendor and ending
+Besides, returning Earth to its natural splendor and ending needless suffering of humanity are happy thoughts—no sense moping around in gloom and doom.

 VHEMT Volunteers are realistic.
 We know we'll never see the day there are no human beings on the planet.
 Ours is a long-range goal.